prakaala/prakaala/README.md

 - 👋 Hi, I’m Prabhash.
 - 👀 I’m interested in backend development.
 I am curious on how quantum computing will shape in the future.
 - 🌱 I’m studying Machine Learning and the use of neural networks.
-I would love to work on infrastructure that revolve around neural nets.
+I am also interested in Heterogeneous Computing which utilized the power of both CPUs and GPUs.
 - 💞️ I’m looking to collaborate on any projects.
 I am up for challenging tasks.
 I hope that would be a great learning curve.
 - 📫 Shoot me an email at gc.prabhash37@gmail.com